Living with Wildlife

 We are lucky to live in an area where wildlife is abundant.
 For many people, being able to watch an eagle fly over or catch a glimpse of an otter is a big part of their reason for living here.
 However, there are times when wild animals can cause problems for people, e.g. by taking up residence under a house, or eating the cat’s food.

 At Wolf Hollow we receive many calls about “nuisance wildlife” and do our best to help by providing information about the behavior of the animal and giving practical advice on steps that can be taken to resolve or reduce the problem.
-We hope to provide hints on how to prevent or reduce some of the wildlife related problems that are most commonly reported to us.
 Our intention is to help people solve some of these problems, while allowing the wild creatures to continue living in their own home area.

 Often people’s first idea is to trap and relocate an animal.
 This is not an ideal option because:-